uclaacm/teach-training-project-26/README.md

-# React Beginner Tutorial — Topic Cards
+# React Beginner Tutorial — Introducing Me!

 This tutorial repo is a small, self-contained exercise for beginners learning React fundamentals: components, state, event handlers, and conditional rendering.